Student Worker Opportunities

 Student Garden Worker Program

-Student Garden Workers are the primary stewards of the Garden and oversee the majority of the care and maintenance of the Holistic Garden.
+Student Garden Workers are the primary stewards of the Garden and oversee a significant part of the care and maintenance of the Holistic Garden.
 Tasks include but are not limited to:

 • Planting and crop production